 When you feel like your IT is falling behind and you are struggling to even “keep the lights on,” sometimes it is tough to know where to turn.
-This leads many organizations to pursue outsourcing their IT to a Managed Service Provide (MSP).
-Undoubtedly there are many approaches to outsourced IT support from to choose from, and it is difficult to know what you should be looking for when trying to choose a provider.
-With so many options it’s easy to become overwhelmed with a large plate of options.
+This leads many organizations to consider outsourcing their IT to a Managed Service Provider (MSP).
+Undoubtedly there are many approaches to outsourced IT support from to choose from, and it is difficult to know what you should be looking for when choosing a provider.

-Here are 5 critical factors to consider when evaluating a new provider.
-These are not always apparent in the sales process but it’s critical to ask these questions and have them provide documentation as needed
+While it’s easy to become overwhelmed with so many things to consider, there are 5 critical factors to consider when evaluating a new IT provider.
+These are not always apparent in the sales process but it’s critical to ask questions related to these factors and validate the answers from current clients.

 Have you ever returned to a restaurant and the whole dining experience from the attentiveness of the wait staff to the meal you enjoyed, the presentation and taste was totally different than past experiences?
 A restaurant should have a process around their wait staff and their kitchen where the customer can have a predictable service experience and quality dish every time around.

-A World class MSP should also have a process around providing managed services to deliver a consistent service experience.
-Processes are set, defined and refined on a continual basis and people manage and follow them.
-If the provider does not have a documented, thorough onboarding process as well, chances are, your support experience is going to be like the dining experience I talked about above.
+An operationally mature MSP should also have a process around providing managed services to deliver a consistent service experience.
+Processes are set, defined and refined on a continual basis where people manage and follow those processes.
+If the provider does not have a documented, thorough onboarding process as well, chances are that your support experience will be inconsistent.

 Things go wrong, mistakes can happen, and nobody is perfect, but how the provider owns up to that is a sign of true integrity.
 Does your provider truly do what they say they will or was it just marketing-speak to get you in the door?
 A goal of creating a culture of accountability within the team maintains an atmosphere of constant innovation and improvement.
 A World class MSP will always seek to improve.
 They have key metrics that are measured and improved upon that helps ensure you can expect the same quality results every time you call.

 3. Revolve Around You